 - Disabilities Services does not retest students regarding their disability.
 Students need to provide current documentation.
 Call our office for outside testing referrals.

-After the student has applied and received a student ID number, the next step is for the student to make arrangements to take the placement test with accommodations and discuss his/her individual needs.
-This can be done by contacting the Disabilities Services office at 914-606-6287.
+After the student has applied and received a student ID number, the next step is for the student to make arrangements to take the Extended Time Placement Test with accommodations and discuss his/her individual needs.